onlyhavecans/squirrels.wtf/content/posts/2025-09-09-buying-music-in-2025.md

 2. Good luck finding anything but the latest album
 3. Welcome to a dozen mailing lists

+### The New place I Am not Sure About: Qobuz

+I have bought exactly THREE album from Qobuz so far to give it a try.
+One thing I like is that they are claiming to have tonnes of albums from major labels in lossless formats.

+To try it out I bought a Nine Inch Nails album when i realized one of my very old MP3's had a glitch in it.

+Then I found out they have some Orbital singles that are not on Orbital's Bandcamp.

+I am not 100% ready to recommend them, but they might be the pick just below Bandcamp, again if they have it.
+My one issue is they are the most expensive of them all and I am not sure how above board they are yet.

+## The Fallback: Used Media

+Sometimes you just can't find sold digital for reasons.

+Something like Discogs or my local Zia Records suddenly becomes amazing.
+I can pick up good "play copy" of an album.
+Play Copies are used albums that are in good condition, but not good enough to appease a collector.

+Then rip it like it's 2003

 ## Segueway: File Quality

 Why should anybody care about FLACs and or 24-bit audio?